 In 1964 the city then found a need to increase the flow of the water supply from Kessinger Dam to the reservoirs.
 A 48-inch pipe was installed and the 36-inch pipe was sealed off.
 At the same time a small building was built that would feed chlorine and ammonia to the water for disinfection purposes.

 Then in 1985 water regulations for safe drinking water increased and the City of Rome broke ground for a state-of-the-art water filtration plant using eight filters with upflow clarifiers and filter media filtration.
 The water plant went online in 1987 and was the first type of this kind on the East Coast and was the biggest at the time in the United States.
 Part of this new process included adding chemicals to the treatment process to help filter out dirt particles and organic material.
 The plant was dedicated as the Frank Clark Water Filtration Facility on August 1987.

 Today the Water Plant operates 24 hours a day, seven days a week, 365 days a year, providing clean water that exceeds state requirements for safe drinking water.
 It is staffed by a chief operator and eight shift operators, all certified by the State of New York Department of Health in water treatment and testing.
-It is maintained by a Water Supply Maintenance Supervisor, a maintenance man and two laborers.
+It is maintained by a Water Supply Maintenance Foreman, a maintenance man and one laborer.
 The water plant processes between 9 and 16 million gallons of water a day depending on the needs of the city and the people that buy water from us in Lee, Floyd, Westmoreland, Stanwix and parts of Westernville.

 Additional Information Links:

 - Annual Drinking Water Quality Report 2011

 - Annual Drinking Water Quality Reports for 2012 For Combined Rome Area